m-schmailzl/docker-bg-sync/README.md

 generally useful for any other time where you have a slow filesystem as a source of files that need to be read inside of a container.

+This is a fork of [cweagans/docker-bg-sync](https://github.com/cweagans/docker-bg-sync).
+I added additional architectures to make it compatible with many devices, e.g. Apple Silicon devices with Apple M1.

 ## Usage

 This is a basic `docker-compose.yml` that demonstrates usage of this container.